charmbracelet/gum/README.md

 # Sea Shell

-Command-line utilities to make delightful shell scripts.
+Command line utilities to make delightful shell scripts.

 Sea Shell provides utilities to help you create shell scripts that will delight your users.
 Powered by [Bubbles](https://github.com/charmbracelet/bubbles) and